grafana/loki/docs/sources/clients/lambda-promtail/_index.md

 #### Batching

 Relevant if lambda-promtail is configured to write to Promtail.
 Since Promtail batches writes to Loki for performance, it's possible that Promtail will receive a log, issue a successful `204` http status code for the write, then be killed at a later time before it writes upstream to Loki.
 This should be rare, but is a downside this workflow has.

+This lambda will flush logs when the batch size hits the default value of 128KB, this can be changed with `BATCH_SIZE` environment variable.

 ### Templating/Deployment